sgl-project/sglang/docs/references/sampling_params.md

 Streaming is supported in a similar manner as [above](#streaming).

 ### Structured Outputs (JSON, Regex, EBNF)
 You can specify a JSON schema, Regular Expression or [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) to constrain the model output.
 The model output will be guaranteed to follow the given constraints.
+XGrammar uses

 SGLang supports two grammar backends:

 - [Outlines](https://github.com/dottxt-ai/outlines) (default): Supports JSON schema and Regular Expression constraints.
 - [XGrammar](https://github.com/mlc-ai/xgrammar): Supports JSON schema and EBNF constraints.
+  - XGrammar currently uses the [GGML BNF format](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md)

 > 🔔 Only one constraint parameter (`json_schema`, `regex`, or `ebnf`) can be specified at a time.